You must notify us before any work is carried out. Check to see if you need building regulations approval.

 This option does not give you the same degree of protection as a full plans approval, and should only be used where you or your builder is aware of the relevant regulations.

 All fees and charges are subject to VAT and can be found in the charges section of this page.
-You can pay online if you submit an online form.

 If you’ve already started work or completed your project without submitting a full plans application or a building notice, you can apply for retrospective approval by completing a regularisation application form.
 You may be asked to expose critical areas of construction and provide calculations in order for the Building Control Team to ascertain compliance with building regulations.
 You could also be asked to make alterations before we can issue a regularisation certificate.